laras126/simple-sassy-starter/README.md

 * [The Sass Way](http://thesassway.com/) - sooo much good stuff here from beginner to advanced
 * [Sass vs. Less](http://css-tricks.com/sass-vs-less/) - CSS-Tricks (or is it LESS still?)
 * [What is a CSS Framework Anyway?](http://vimeo.com/95734680) - Harry Roberts
+* [Sass for Web Designers](http://www.abookapart.com/products/sass-for-web-designers) - Dan Cederholm, A Book Apart
+* [Structuring a Sass Project](http://thesassway.com/beginner/how-to-structure-a-sass-project) (used this as a guide)

 ###Tools and Frameworks